Axiomatic phylogenetics: The quiver of finite ultrametric spaces

 The map~$d$ is called then an \emph{ultrametric}.
-The condition \eqref{ult} is stronger than \eqref{trian}; it implies that for any $x,y,z\in X$, two of the numbers $d(x,y)$, $ d(x,z)$, $d(y,z)$ are equal to each other and are greater than or equal to the third number.
+The condition \eqref{ult} is stronger than \eqref{trian}; it implies that for any $x,y,z\in X$, two of the numbers $d(x,y)$, $ d(x,z)$, $d(y,z)$ are equal and are greater than or equal to the third number.

 For a real number $\epsilon> 0$, we call a map $f:X\to Y$ between metric spaces $X=(X,d)$ and $Y=(Y,\rho)$ an \emph{$\epsilon $-contraction} if $f(X)=Y$ and

 for any distinct $x,y \in X$.
 Various $\epsilon $-contractions with $ \epsilon \in (0,\infty) $ are collectively called \emph{contractions}.
 Contractions are surjective but not necessarily bijective.
 The composition of two contractions is not necessarily a contraction.